I respond personally to emails received, but post here my answers to some frequently asked questions (FAQ) ... Keep on painting!

 Your website is excellent for quality color theory and pigment info.
 One thing I wish, though, is that you would explain how all this relates to oils and acrylics.
 Many oil and acrylic painters I know refer to your website for color theory info, but not knowing if it can be applied to oils and acrylics.

-Color is a sensation in the mind, not an attribute of the physical world, so there are many psychological color principles that apply across all painting media.
+Color is an attribute of visual experience, not an attribute in the physical world, so there are many psychological color principles that apply across all painting media.
 The information on light and the eye, colormaking attributes, the geometry of color, basic forms of color, adaptation, anchoring & contrast, additive & subtractive color mixing, do "primary" colors exist?, color in the world, tonal value, color temperature, color wheels, the visual complementary colors, the artist's color wheel and paint wheels is generally applicable to oil and acrylic media as well.

 However, subtractive color mixing arises in physical substances, not in the mind, so caution is necessary when interpreting the information on mixing with a color wheel, the artist's value wheel (many pigments have a different value and higher chroma in oil or acrylic vehicles), painting in neturals, watercolor mixing complements and watercolor drying shifts.